Safari push notifications

 Convert the CER file to P12 using Keychain Access

-In order to with sign pushPackage, you need a certificate and private key together in P12 format.
-You need to convert CER file downloaded from Apple Developer Center in previous step to P12 format.
+In order to sign the pushPackage, you need a certificate and private key together in P12 format.
+You need to convert the CER file downloaded from Apple Developer Center in the previous step to P12 format.

-- Provide your Mac password to enable the export
+OK. - Provide your Mac password to enable the export.

-should now exist in the location you selected in step 7
+Allow. - The P12 file should now exist in the location you selected in step 7.

 Generate the pushPackage